howdycrystalm/star-wars-blog/README.md

 ***

 #### 4-pretty
 Now that you're on branch "4-pretty" run `sass --watch ./sass/style.scss:./style.css` in your terminal.
 Pretty spiffy, right?
 I added style to the Sass folder.
 Absolutely check it out the code, and use it as a reference if needed.
+But there's still work to be done.

+1. Delete "logo.png" and "logo.svg" from your project "img" folder.
+2. From your assets folder, add the new Star Wars "logo.png" and "logo.svg" to your project "img" folder.

 ***